Iowa 529 Plan And College Savings Options

 Here are the special tax benefits and considerations for using a 529 plan in Iowa.

-Iowa offers a state tax deduction for contributions to a 529 plan of up to $3,439 for single filers and $6,878 for married filing jointly tax filers.
+Iowa offers a state tax deduction for contributions to a 529 plan of up to $3,522 for single filers and $7,044 for married filing jointly tax filers.
+Only contributions made by an account owner at deductible.

 Maximum: Accepts contributions until all account balances for the same beneficiary reach $420,000.